rubenmu96/intel-scene-image-classification/README.md

 From the confusion matrix, we see that all classes score well, but mountain & glaciers and street & buildings can in some cases be mixed up.
-From the image in 2nd row and 1st column, we can see that there are some outliers that exist in the dataset.
-There are also some examples where it is hard to judge if it is a street or building that is the correct label.
+We can see that there are some outliers that exist in the dataset, such as the man playing the guitar and the man playing drums.
+There are also some examples where it is hard to judge if it is a street or building that is the correct classification.

 Confusion matrix                  |  4x4 grid of wrongly classified examples :-------------------------------------------:|:-----------------------------------: